 \begin{addmargin}[2em]{0em}

 \code{$\tt if (change[0]\neq null)\: x_1 := change[0];$} \\ \ldots\\ \code{$\tt if (change[n-1]\neq null)\: x_n := change[n-1];$} \\ \code{\textit{(original replay component by \procref{proc:capture_control_state})}} \end{addmargin} This implementation still has two issues in efficiency.
-First, the change scope may include too many variables, which causes excessive overhead at runtime.
-To deal with this issue, our implementation simply uses a purity analysis~\cite{bravenboer2009strictly} rather than an inter-procedural change scope analysis.
+First, the change scope may include too many variables, causing excessive overhead at runtime.
+To deal with this issue, we simply use a purity analysis~\cite{bravenboer2009strictly} rather than an inter-procedural change scope analysis.
 A method is \emph{pure} if it does not change the data state.
 A purity analysis involves only a Boolean result and can be efficiently conducted.
 If a patched statement calls any impure method, we consider its change scope too large and it will bypass the equivalence detection.

-Second, a variable may store a large data structure where copy and comparison may be costly.
-To deal with this issue, we keep an allow list of types that are either primitive types or compound types of a small, fixed size.
-If the change scope includes any variable whose type is not in the allow list, we consider the change scope too large and the patch will bypass the equivalence detection.
+Second, a variable may store a large data structure where copying and comparison may be costly.
+To deal with this issue, we keep an allowlist of types that are either primitive types or compound types of a small, fixed size.
+If the change scope includes any variable whose type is not in the allowlist, we consider the change scope too large and the patch will bypass the equivalence detection.